Bifurcation and chaos in nonlinear Lindblad equations: Introduction

-While the Schrödinger equation is linear in the wave function, the Lindblad equation is nonlinear in the wave function, but is linear in the density matrix.
-But these two types of equations are not the only ones that are used to describe quantum systems.
-In fact, various nonlinear equations for the wave function or the density matrix can be found in the literature.
-The best known examples are the Hartree and Hartree-Fock theory for many-particle systems, where the Schrödinger equation becomes nonlinear in the wave function, as the influence of the other particles on a given particle is taken into account via the potential generated by the other particles, which in turn is proportional to their charge density \cite{leggett}.
-Applying this method to bosons gives the Gross-Pitaevskii equation used for Bose condensates.
-These equations are mean-field equations that replace the explicit interaction terms by an effective, average influence.
-Nonlinear, mean-field-like equations are also used for the density matrix: Breuer and Petruccione (see Section 3.7 in \cite{breuer2002theory}) list three classes of such equations: (i) nonlinear Boltzmann equations, which describe the time evolution of a one-particle density matrix due to collisions with other particles, (ii) mean-field Master Equations for $n$ identical interacting quantum systems, where the average influence of the other systems on the time evolution of the density matrix of one system is included in a similar way as in the Hartree method, and (iii) nonlinear Schrödinger equations, which we have mentioned before.
-When a nonlinear Schrödinger equation is translated into the corresponding von Neumann equation, the quantum-state dependent terms of the Hamilton operator $H$ cause the commutator $[H,\rho]$ to become nonlinear in the density matrix $\rho$ \cite{breuer2002theory}.
+When such a nonlinear version of the Schrödinger equation is translated into the corresponding von Neumann equation, the quantum-state dependent terms of the Hamilton operator $H$ cause the commutator $[H,\rho]$ to become nonlinear in the density matrix $\rho$ \cite{breuer2002theory}.
+This shows that widely used quantum theories can involve time evolutions that are nonlinear not only in the wave function, but also in the density matrix.
+In fact, Breuer and Petruccione (see Section 3.7 in \cite{breuer2002theory}) list two additional classes of Master equations that are nonlinear in the density matrix: (i) nonlinear Boltzmann equations, which describe the time evolution of a one-particle density matrix due to collisions with other particles, (ii) mean-field Master Equations for $n$ identical interacting quantum systems, where the average influence of the other systems on the time evolution of the density matrix of one system is included in a similar way as in the Hartree method.

-When more general types of quantum-state transformations are considered, nonlinearities can arise due to repeated measurements, as discussed by Bechmann et al.~\cite{bechmann1998non}.
-Their starting point was an ensemble of identically prepared systems.
-When they become entangled (for example via a C-NOT gate) before a measurement with an additional post-selection is performed, the resulting quantum state transformation is nonlinear.
-When applying this quantum state transformation iteratively, this can lead to complex dynamics and even chaos \cite{kiss2006complex, kiss2011measurement, torres2017measurement}.
-By chaos, the authors mean exponential sensitivity of the dynamics with respect to the initial condition.
+A discrete version of nonlinear dynamics of the density matrix is obtained via carefully designed quantum state transformations, as for instance described by Bechmann et al.~\cite{bechmann1998non}.
+In such transformations, several spins are prepared in specified states and are then subjected to an interaction that causes them to become entangled (for example via a C-NOT gate).
+When then a measurement with an additional post-selection is performed, the resulting quantum state transformation is nonlinear.
+By applying such a quantum state transformation iteratively, one can obtain complex dynamics and even chaos \cite{kiss2006complex, kiss2011measurement, torres2017measurement}.
+By chaos, the authors mean exponential sensitivity of the dynamics of the density matrix with respect to the initial condition.